Rudranair9/Ecofit/README.md

 ## 📋 Project Overview

-EcoWear is an educational tool designed for your web programming subject that demonstrates:
+Ecofit is an educational tool designed for your web programming subject that demonstrates:

 - **Interactive form handling** with real-time validation
 - **Complex environmental impact calculations** using multiple factors